BinoviTeam/checklist/codestyle.md

 <details>
   <summary>If you use <b>SCSS</b>, write mixins and style documentation</summary>

-  > Remenber about reusing styles
+  > Remember about reusing styles

   ```scss
   @mixin on-tablet {